thriemer/paragliding-calendar/docs/prd.md

 so that I can get comprehensive site data for flyability analysis.

 #### Acceptance Criteria

-1: Integration with paragliding site APIs or data sources (Paragliding Earth, XCGuide, or local databases)
+1: Integration with paragliding site APIs or data sources (Paragliding Earth, XCGuide, or local databases) (use the paragliding earth API: https://paraglidingearth.com/api/)
 2: Site data includes name, coordinates, launch directions, elevation, and site characteristics
 3: Geographic search capability to find sites within specified radius of a location
 4: Site information cached appropriately to minimize API calls